Header

 Dobermensch

 The good news is that the lyrics are the best he ever put down on paper.
 In particular 'When the Tigers Broke Free'.
-That's Tiger Panzers - not the stripey animals!
+That's Tiger Panzers - not the stripey animals.

 Why the 5 stars then?

 'Not Now John' sums up the UK very well in the early 80's - replete with continual expletives which must have had DJ's praying that they'd put on the listener friendly 7" version for radio exposure.
-This is the only uplifting part of the record which is guaranteed to have Floyd fans singing at the tops of there voices.
+This is the only uplifting part of the record which is guaranteed to have Floyd fans singing at the tops of their voices.

 Dobermensch | 5/5 |